 Step 4: Preset the voltage on the controller.

 Next, you simply place your hands over the towels for 15 minutes.
 After this, switch the polarity.
-This means you have to take the red crocodile clip and attach it in place of the black clip.
+This means you have to take the red electrode clip and attach it in place of the black clip.
 Treat for another 15 minutes, and you’re done!

 You can follow the same treatment for your feet as well.